 pioneers - workers of "Lublin July", that is still so easy to forget

-(FSC LUBLIN i WSK ŚWIDNIK) and "Gdańsk August".
+(FSC LUBLIN, WSK ŚWIDNIK) and "Gdańsk August".
 The crews of those

-factories were the first, in a whole country, who went on strike
+factories were the first, in the entire country, who went on strike

 not only for a better pay but to rebel against the Polish communist state